sanandak/jrnl/README.md

 a more-complete implementation, with filtering, search, etc.

 This program doesn't have that because I use emacs to search the org file.

+Uses the fantastic library `github.com/olebedev/when` to parse the times.

+# TODO

+I want to learn about channels in go.
+I will add a call to a web service to parse the when time (wolfram alpha? others?)